aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Resource `MultisigAccount`

-Represents a multisig account's configurations and transactions.
-This will be stored in the multisig account (created as a resource account separate from any owner accounts).
+Represents a multisig account&apos;s configurations and transactions.<br/> This will be stored in the multisig account (created as a resource account separate from any owner accounts).

 <pre><code>struct MultisigAccount has key<br/></code></pre>